flutter/plugins/packages/image_picker/image_picker/README.md

 * `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
 This is called _Privacy - Microphone Usage Description_ in the visual editor.

 ### Android

+Starting with version **0.8.1** the Android implementation support to pick (multiple) images on Android 4.3 or higher.

 No configuration required - the plugin should work out of the box.